brainage04/TwitchPlaysMinecraft/README.md

 `/regenerateauthurl` - Regenerates the auth URL used to authorize TPM Bot to send messages in your Twitch chat.
 Use this if you get an "INCORRECT CODE!" message when trying to authorize TPM Bot.

+`/stopit` - Stops any and all commands that are currently running.

 ## Attack Commands
 `/attack` - If there are any mobs within 16 blocks, pathfind towards the nearest one and attack it until it is dead.